leigh-sena/leigh-sena/README.md

 - 👋 Hi, I’m @leigh-sena
-- 👀 I’m interested in video game design, reading fantasy, and rock-climbing.
+- 👀 I’m interested in video game design, reading fantasy, rock-climbing, and self-hosting!
-- 🌱 I’m currently learning Python and C (for Ceres), GodotScript (for Godot), and Nix (for Nix).
+- 🌱 I’m currently learning Python and C (for Ceres), GodotScript (for Godot), Nix (for Nix), Go (for web-dev), and Haskell (...for XMonad).
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me: lsena@ceresimaging.net or leigh.sena@gmail.com